Skip site navigation (1)Skip section navigation (2)

 HISTORY

-This manual page is largely based on the src/admin/style/style file
+This manual page was originally based on the src/admin/style/style file

-from the 4.4BSD-Lite2 release, with occasional updates to reflect the
+from the 4.4BSD-Lite2 release, with frequent updates to reflect the

 current practice and desire of the FreeBSD project.